HorizenOfficial/horizen-academy-v2/docs/privacy/private-transactions.md

 Ring Signatures and Zero-Knowledge Proofs are more advanced concepts that actually allow you to transact entirely private, even on fully open and public blockchains.

-Horizen offers what we call _selective privacy_ - depending on what address type you use, you can decide if you want to transact _transparently_ or _privately_.